SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-4-create-second-view.md

 - **onFilterSelect**: Event handler method triggered when an item is selected in the **IconTabBar** control.
 It sets the filter based on the selected key.

-Overall, this controller gets the information of the routing by using **onRouteMatched** event.
+Overall, this controller gets the information of the routing by using the **onRouteMatched** event.
 This data is stored as a default filter for the **Icon Tab Bar** component.
 Additional filters will be applied by clicking the corresponding **Icon Tab Filter**.

 ## Summary

-You have successully created the second view, controller and the necessary routing.
+You have successfully created the second view, controller and the necessary routing.